 To achieve growth we have continued to develop the relationship with our existing clients and build new ones.
 The AIDF is actively engaging with the Company Schools to develop strong relationships with these important entities.
-This resulted in investments with the AIDF of \$2.7 million in 2018.

-During 2018 the AIDF further developed its existing relationship with other Diocese and their Diocesan Funds and as a result achieved a further \$5 million in investments.
+During 2019 the AIDF further developed its existing relationship with other Dioceses and their Diocesan Funds.

-The AIDF continues to diversify the Investment portfolio.
+The AIDF continues to seek to grow and diversify the Investment portfolio.

-Ongoing: Investments have increased to \$68.6 million (13.2% growth since 2017).
+Ongoing: Investments at the end of 2019 were \$66 million (9% growth since 2017).